 SAP recommends that you specify all master name servers on the client side.
-This increases the availability of the connection between the application and TREX.
+This increases the availability of the connection between TREX and the application using it.
 If the Java client cannot reach one master name server, it can attempt to reach another instead.